iterorganization/IMAS-Python/docs/source/mdsplus.rst

-.. _`MDSplus in imas-python`:
+.. _`MDSplus in IMAS-Python`:

-MDSplus in imas-python
+MDSplus in IMAS-Python
 ======================

-`MDSplus <https://www.mdsplus.org>`_ is a set of software tools for data acquisition and storage and a methodology for management of complex scientific data. imas-python uses the IMAS LowLevel interface to interact with MDSplus data.
+`MDSplus <https://www.mdsplus.org>`_ is a set of software tools for data acquisition and storage and a methodology for management of complex scientific data.
+IMAS-Python uses the IMAS LowLevel interface to interact with MDSplus data.
 The model files required to read IMAS IDS-structured data are generated on demand, whenever a specific DD version is used by the user.
 As this generation might take a while, MDSplus models are